5 easy tips for physician practice marketing

 - Make sure you have some photos posted.

-- Make your description relevant and add keywords on the services you provide.
+- Make your description relevant and add keywords to the services you provide.

 *TIP: Sometimes Google will automatically create separate listings for each physician in the practice.
 We suggest claiming, verifying and optimizing those as well.